 Carm Kelly’s Story

 Lastly, before we finished on Sunday evening, Father Winters walked into the school, shook his head and smiled at all the volunteers.
-We all knew we got his “stamp of approval” on accomplishing a great parish project.
+We all knew we had gotten his “stamp of approval” on accomplishing a great parish project.

 Kathleen Linsenmeyer’s Story

 The cornerstone for St. Clement Church was laid in 1922.
-This was a symbolic cornerstone for Jim and Jane Higgins whose parents join the parish that year.
-Jim was five years old, but remembered when fund-raising was a “Smoker” with beer, hot dogs and boxing in the church basement.
+This was also a symbolic cornerstone for Jim and Jane Higgins, whose parents joined the parish in 1922.
+Jim was five years old but he remembers when the fund raising, 180 degrees different than today, was a “smoker” with beer, hot dogs and boxing in the church basement.

-After graduating St. Clement school in 1931, in the depths of the Depression, the idea of attending Cathedral Latin High School was an impossible dream.
-That is, unit Father Schmit promised to pay the tuition for any boy who would strive hard and bring a good report card to him for approval.
+After graduating from St. Clement School in 1931, in the depths of the Depression, the idea of attending Cathedral Latin High School was an impossible dream.
+That is, until Father Schmit promised to pay the tuition for any boy who would strive hard and bring a good report card to him for approval.